 Step 4: In the next window, you will have to choose, the files you need to include in the backup.
 If you want to let the system decide, the files which need backup, click on “Let windows choose” option.

-Otherwise, click on “Let me choose” option and in the next window you can check the necessary files, you want to backup.
-In this window, check the option “Include a system image of drives: System Reserved, Windows 10 (C:)”, to backup the system image of your windows.
-Now, click on the next button.
+Otherwise, click on the “Let me choose” option and in the next window you can check the necessary files, you want to backup.
+In this window, check the option “Include a system image of drives: System Reserved, Windows 10 (C:)”, to back up the system image of your windows.
+Now, click on the Next button.